 - Build relationships and talk with teachers and local schools.

-- Find out how a visit to your museum might fit with the curriculum and their priorities - they may be able to spot connections and possibilities that you cannot.
+- Find out how a visit to your museum might fit with the curriculum and their priorities – they may be able to spot different connections and possibilities.

 - Discuss what resources they might need to make the visit run smoothly.
 You both want it to be a success!